Ein Soldat steht bei einem Bundeswehreinsatz vor seinem Spähfahrzeug vom Typ Fennek

 Flowers in the Bundeswehr Memorial

-Worthy remembrance: the Bundeswehr Memorial commemorates soldiers who lost their lives.
+Worthy remembrance: The Bundeswehr Memorial commemorates soldiers who lost their lives

 Bundeswehr/Andrea Bienert